GlobalSport/state-decorator/README.md

 # Initial state

-The initial state is passed in the _initialState_ property of the StateDecorator.
+The initial state is passed in the or _getInitialState_ property of the StateDecorator.

 ```typescript
 <StateDecorator<State, Actions> actions={MyContainer.actions} initialState={{ text: 'Hello' }}>
   {(actions, state) => <MyView {...state} {...actions} />}
 </StateDecorator>
 ```

+Note: _initialState_ is deprecated in favor of _getInitialState_.

+- Each time the component containing the StateDecorator is rendered, the initial state is recomputed when using _initialState_,
+- In real life use cases, a function is used to compute the initial state from props and to be reused in unit tests.

 # Actions